 In April, 2010, SWHCS received notification from CMS that it intended to effectuate the termination of SWHCS's Medicare provider agreement effective June 1, 2010.
 In May, 2010, UHS entered into an agreement with CMS which abated the termination action scheduled for June 1, 2010.
 The agreement is one year in duration and required SWHCS to engage independent experts in various disciplines to analyze and develop implementation plans for SWHCS to meet the Medicare conditions of participation.
-At the conclusion of the agreement, CMS will conduct a full certification survey to determine if SWHCS has achieved substantial compliance with the Medicare conditions of participation.
+Pursuant to the agreement, CMS would conduct a full certification survey, which commenced during the last week of July, 2011, to determine if SWHCS has achieved substantial compliance with the Medicare conditions of participation.
+UHS has not yet been notified as to the results of the survey and they are not aware of when notification will be made to them.
 During the term of the agreement, SWHCS remains eligible to receive reimbursements from Medicare for services rendered to Medicare beneficiaries.

 Also in April, 2010, SWHCS received notification from the California Department of Public Health ("CDPH") indicating that it planned to initiate a process to revoke SWHCS's hospital license.
 In May, 2010, SWHCS received the formal document related to the revocation action.
 In September, 2010, SWHCS entered into an agreement with CDPH relating to the license revocation.
 The terms of the CDPH agreement are substantially similar to those contained in the agreement with CMS.
-As a result of the agreement, SWHCS's hospital license remains in effect pending the outcome of the CMS full certification survey which will occur at the end of the agreement.
-Pursuant to the results of the CMS full certification survey, which SWHCS anticipates occurring in mid-year, 2011, should SWHCS be deemed to have achieved substantial compliance with the Medicare conditions of participation, CDPH shall deem SWHCS's license to be in good standing.
+As a result of the agreement, SWHCS's hospital license remains in effect pending the outcome of the CMS full certification survey.
+Pursuant to the results of the CMS full certification survey, should SWHCS be deemed to have achieved substantial compliance with the Medicare conditions of participation, CDPH shall deem SWHCS's license to be in good standing.
 Failure of SWHCS to achieve substantial compliance with the Medicare conditions of participation, pursuant to CMS's full certification survey, will likely have a material adverse impact on SWHCS's ability to continue to operate the facilities.

 As a result of the matters discussed above, SWHCS had not been permitted to open newly constructed capacity at Rancho Springs Medical Center and Inland Valley.
 However, in February, 2011, SWHC received permission from CDPH to begin accessing the new capacity which has occurred.
 Unrelated to these developments, a competitor of SWHCS opened a newly constructed acute care hospital during April, 2011.
-UHS is unable to predict the net impact of these developments on SWHCS's results of operations in 2011 and beyond.
+UHS is unable to predict the net impact of these developments on SWHCS's results of operations during the remainder of 2011 and beyond.